 Spirituality: The human need to be in connection with something larger than our Ego self, something sacred and timeless.
 Spirituality may be expressed through Religion or it may not.
-Spirituality contributes to a fulfilling life and manifests in two ways: 1. a "vertical" desire to be in relationship with the Higher Power, and 2. a "horizontal" desire to be of service to other people, creatures, or the planet.
+Spirituality contributes to a fulfilling life and manifests in two ways: 1. a "vertical" desire to be in relationship with God, and 2. a "horizontal" desire to live a Christian life and be of service to other people, creatures, or the planet.